COMPLAINTS AND FEEDBACK

 Where they lack confidence or require help they will be supported by helpful staff members.
 Their complaint will be fully documented and fairly dealt with and following investigation, lessons learned can lead to changes being made to avoid future complaints.

 These clear complaint procedures are monitored and reviewed and the named contact who is accountable for doing this is Louise Wilson This Policy was implemented on: 05/04/2022

 This policy and relevant procedures will be reviewed annually and are due for review

 on: 05/04/22 or prior to this date in accordance with new guidance or legislative changes.

 Patient Complaints Procedures

-If a patient complains on the telephone or at the reception desk, we will listen to their complaint and offer to refer him/her to Beryl Price immediately.
-If Beryl Price is not available at the time, then the patient will be told when they will be able to talk to the dentist and arrangements will be made for this to happen.
+If a patient complains on the telephone or at the reception desk, we will listen to their complaint and offer to refer him/her to Louise Wilson immediately.
+If Louise Wilson is not available at the time, then the patient will be told when they will be able to talk to the dentist and arrangements will be made for this to happen.
 The member of staff will take brief details of the complaint and pass them on.
 If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it.